Krout1/Udacity4/README.md

-# Stack Overflow Data - 2018 Survey
+# Stack Overflow Data - 2017 Survey

 ## Motivation
-BaIT develops more an more different programming languages for a lot of different use cases.
+IT develops more an more different programming languages for a lot of different use cases.
 Using my data analytics skills, I want to know more about that topic.
 There for, I will use the data of Stack Overflow's developer survey data from 2017, to answer some questions.

 ## Labrary use: